alanmitchell/bmon-website/guide/appx-dragino-gateway.md

 When you power up the gateway, it broadcasts a new Wi-Fi network that you can connect to with a PC (just like connecting to a Wi-Fi network at a coffee shop).
-The network name always starts with “dragino", for example “dragino-1eb408".
-The Wi-Fi password for connecting to this network is “dragino+dragino".
+The network name always starts with “dragino," for example “dragino-1eb408."
+The Wi-Fi password for connecting to this network is “dragino+dragino."

 Next, you need to use a web browser to access the configuration web pages located on the gateway.
 You access those pages by typing in the following IP address into the address bar of your browser: 10.130.1.1.
 The first time you try to access this address, a dialog will pop up requesting you to log in.
-For this log in, the username is “root" and the password is “dragino".
+For this log in, the username is “root" and the password is “dragino."
 You are then presented with the following system diagram:

 ![]({{ site.baseurl }}/assets/guide/appx-dragino-gateway/image6.png)